-I couldn’t help but to feel a twinge of excitement as I was standing there in the bathroom of the swanky Moxy hotel getting ready to begin the day.
+I couldn’t help but to feel a twinge of excitement as I was standing there in the bathroom of my hotel room getting ready to begin the day.
 Never mind the fact that it was only 5:30 AM and the lipstick on the mirror was still tripping me out – today was going to be my first-ever Austrian Airlines experience, and I was very much looking forward to diving into it head first.

 There’s a dedicated security line for business class passengers here at the Vienna International Airport, which was highly convenient but totally unnecessary this morning since the place was a ghost town and even the regular security line was empty.
 I will say that those security guys are very thorough though, and I kept thinking positive thoughts of what was to come in the Austrian Airlines business class lounge within just a few minutes (once they were finished fondling my unmentionables).